cameronprattedwards/graphjs/README.md

 We recommend you use some kind of module loader, because debugging using non-optimized source files is a lot more fun.
 To use with RequireJS, just define the path to the GraphJS `src` directory, then pull in `Graph` and `Collection` whenever you need them.

-Assuming you installed using Bower, this is what you would do:
+Assuming you installed GraphJS using Bower, this is what you would do:

 ```javascript
 requirejs.config({